 One of the biggest barriers to people getting help for alcohol/drug addiction is the stigma associated with the disease.
 9/10 people with mental health problems have reported experiencing stigma and discrimination in their lives.

 Stigma is a negative attitude imposed by society on people who it judges as not ‘normal’.
 It is a reaction of fear, ignorance and prejudice.
+Alcoholism is an illness, and it is not anyone’s fault that someone might suffer of it.

 Effects of stigma around alcohol